currentsauce/currentsauce.github.io/_posts/2022-06-29-CRT-disco-bike.markdown

 **...And be decent sound quality**

 Again, subjectively Yes - I am quite particular about sound quality[^1], and considering I did this on a budget, I think it sounded as good as a quality PA system.
-By not overwhelming the main speakers with producing lowe frequencies, and using a good subwoofer, the sound was something I was happy with.
+By not overwhelming the main speakers with producing lower frequencies, and using a good subwoofer, the sound was something I was happy with.
 Which was a relief!

 **Enclosure has artwork, so not interfere with the overall appearance of that**